everton137/leavex.eu/content/about/index.md

   showReadingTime: false
 ---

-This website serves as the central platform for hosting **#LeaveX**, [An Open Letter to All European Politicians and Leaders to Abandon X/Twitter](../), along with translations into various official European languages.
-If you support this initiative, we invite you to sign and share [the petition](https://openpetition.eu/leavex).
+This website serves as the central platform for hosting **#LeaveX**, [An Open Letter to All European Politicians and Leaders to Abandon X/Twitter](../), written on 06 January 2025, along with translations into various official European languages.
+A [petition](https://openpetition.eu/leavex) created to support the letter gathered **3,230 signatures** across Europe before closing.

 The letter articulates the core message and reasoning behind this initiative.
+For a deeper reflection on why remaining on social networks "to provide opposition" is a flawed argument, you may also read: [Why the argument that you have to stay on social networks to provide opposition is complete nonsense](../posts/why-stay-on-social-media-makes-no-sense/).

 However, the vision extends far beyond online engagement.
 Through this platform, we aim to:

 * **Connect with like-minded groups, movements, and individuals** who share a commitment to protecting democracy and promoting transparent, ethical communication.
 * **Contact politicians and leaders directly** to advocate for meaningful action.